Tag: Energy

 Bad Bills: Dead or Alive?
 (Mostly Dead)

 The lawmaking process was designed to make it hard to pass legislation.
 That’s a 2-edged sword, but lately it has been working in our favor.
+Even if the news itself isn't always good, we are fortunate to have an amazing statehouse press corps.
+Links here to some of their wrap-ups for further reading.
 More

 Newsletter article Dani Parent March 18, 2024